-I know it’s New York City, but our new property isn’t going to be a billion dollar project, we don’t do Trump.
+I know it’s New York City, but our new property isn’t going to be a billion dollar project.
 In the end, Nikko decides to fund the construction from a blend of us and the Shaolin, the temple will provide half the mortgage we pony up cash for the rest.

 Janah calls the Mayor, Nikko and I meet with him and a gaggle of aides.
 Then she has meetings with the Bronx representatives, zoning, the usual bureaucratic necessities.
 Being connected, and the undeniable fact that what is currently a deteriorating nothing will become affordable housing and locally owned retail, a park and a clinic, made the vote unanimous.
 We didn’t even have to bribe anyone.

 Murakami-Sylk made the papers, but in the real estate section, there are no architectural renderings to drag out yet, so we stay pretty much under the radar.

 Mrs. Epstein calls, we’re going for tea this afternoon, she didn’t say what she wanted.

 I spend the morning bopping Chloe with a shinai, the bamboo swords used in kendo training, then she’s with Janah for yoga.
 I pummel the qi dummies until I’m breathing hard and sweat soaked.

 Qi dummies are a dim mak practice tool dreamed up by my first taekwondo instructor, Master Kim.
 Full sized human forms with sensors under the leather exterior placed at the various pressure points on the human body.
 If I hit one, it beeps one, two, or three times depending on the force of the strike.
 One is a painful distraction, two is disabling, three is destructive to deadly, depending on the pressure point.
 Spots on either side of the neck or over the heart can kill.